- Canva’s ‘Makers And Shapers’ Report: The Designs That Defined 2020

 COVID-19: The World Pivots As Misinformation Spreads

 The impact of COVID-19 has been felt across the globe.
 Since March, Canva saw over 2.9 million search queries for COVID-related templates as the world came to grips with responding to the pandemic.
 Canva’s community turned to the design platform to create awareness posters, social media material, and WHO-approved health information in a bid to help #StopTheSpread of misinformation and keep communities COVID safe.

-Canva’s in-house design team created more than 2,100 coronavirus templates, backed by accurate information from the World Health Organization, that were made freely available amid the uncertainty, shared by news organizations, government bodies, and consumers across the globe.
+Canva’s in-house design team created more than 2,100 coronavirus templates(opens in a new tab or window), backed by accurate information from the World Health Organization, that were made freely available amid the uncertainty, shared by news organizations, government bodies, and consumers across the globe.

 The number of COVID templates downloaded worldwide was over 14 million, with the top five most active countries using these templates among some of the hardest hit in terms of COVID casualties, including USA, Brazil, Mexico, Indonesia, and Colombia.

 Society Moves To A Virtual World

 2020 was the year of the Zoom background(opens in a new tab or window)as more people were forced to shift to remote working, learning, and entertainment.
 This year alone over 4 million Zoom backgrounds were created and downloaded globally on Canva, with the majority of the platform’s 2,131 Zoom templates used by people in the US, Australia, Mexico, UK and Canada.